uwdata/boba/tutorial/rules.md

 the following format.
 An edge is represented by the syntax `->` and it is directed, pointing from the left node to the right node.
 A node is a block identifier and thus it follows the naming rule of block identifiers.

+If graph is not present in the JSON and the template script contains code blocks, boba will create a default graph, which is a linear path of all blocks.
+The order of the nodes is the order that the blocks appear in the template script.

 Here is an example that denotes a circle consisting of node A, B and C: